Ukraine's restive east slipping from government's grasp

 There were further signs on Monday that Russia is paying an economic price for its involvement in Ukraine.
 The International Monetary Fund said international sanctions imposed on Moscow over the crisis in Ukraine were hurting the economy.

-The IMF cut its 2014 growth forecast for Russia to 0.2 percent from 1.3 percent and forecast capital outflows of $100 billion (59.2 billion pounds) this year.
+The IMF cut its 2014 growth forecast for Russia to 0.2 percent from 1.3 percent and forecast capital outflows of $100 billion this year.

 The IMF mission chief to Russia, Antonio Spilimbergo, also told reporters that Russia was "experiencing recession" and that a resolution of the Ukraine crisis would significantly reduce Russia's own economic uncertainties.